 The next step in accurately counting lines of code is to identify a similar metric called source lines of code (SLOC).
 This metric doesn’t just count lines in a text file — it tries to filter out comments and empty lines.

 console.log('Name is ' + names[i]);

-Source lines of code is more accurate than a raw count, but there's still some built-in uncertainty.
-Another approach is to calculate statements.
+Source lines of code are more accurate than a raw count, but they still have some built-in uncertainty.
+So, another approach is to calculate statements.

 Logical Lines of Code